Articles

 - $10 per additional member

 Waybook uses a base fee plus per-user pricing model.
-The inclusion of 20 users in the base plan is a strong value for small teams.
-For a Food Production business with 50 employees, expect approximately $195/month on the Core plan, with additional costs for advanced features or support.
+The inclusion of 20 users in the base plan is cost-effective for small to mid-sized teams.
+For a Food Production business with 50 employees, expect approximately $195/month on the Core plan.
+No free tier is listed, but a trial may be available.

 Pros of Waybook: